pardoner/SpinsProject/README.md

 If a review is created, it will show up with the current datestamp on the reviews page.
 Reviews can be deleted or edited if the user decides to give the album a second look.

 After completing a session of collection and reviewing, the user can log out using the button on the account page.

+One thing I struggled with was on getting the pages to automatically refresh on changes.
+If you go to the reviews or collections page and don't see anything, please refresh the page once or twice!
+Sorry for the trouble.